minshi123/gitlab/doc/user/application_security/license_compliance/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/22465) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.8.

-The Policies tab allows you to see your project's software license policies and the associated classifications for each one of them.
+The **Policies** tab allows you to see your project's software license policies and the associated classifications for each.

 Policies can be configured by maintainers of the project.